camdenfullmer/CFShareCircle/README.md

 }
 ```

-5. Implement both of the delegate methods for the view.
+5. Implement the delegate method for the view.
 Note: Index returned from the view is in order of the array (i.e. Starts from pi = 0 on the unit circle).
 ```
     - (void)shareCircleView:(CFShareCircleView *)aShareCircleView didSelectIndex:(int)index{
         NSLog(@"Selected index: %d", index);
-        [shareCircleView animateOut];
     }

-    - (void)shareCircleViewWasCanceled{
-        [shareCircleView animateOut];
-    }
 ```

-6. Finally just animate in the view whenever you want it to present to the user.
+6. Finally just animate in the view whenever you want it pop up for the user.
 ```
     [shareCircleView animateIn];
 ```